 Where are the CPD Materials for Drama?

-The materials from recent CPD events are available on the WJEC secure website under Resources > Subject Specific Support Material.
+The materials from recent CPD events are available on Portal under Resources > Subject Specific Support Material.
 Filter the boxes as below to find all the recent CPD material.

 Is exemplar work available for each component?